KaHIP/KaHIP/README.md

 </p>

+## For the HU version see file KaH

 ## NEW in v3.00:
 *Node Ordering Algorithms*: Many applications rely on time-intensive matrix operations, such as factorization, which can be sped up significantly for large sparse matrices by interpreting the matrix as a sparse graph and computing a node ordering that minimizes the so-called fill-in.
 Here, we added new algorithms to compute fill-in reduced orderings in graphs.